JoinColony/colonyNetwork/docs/_Interface_IColony.md

 ### `getDomainCount`

-Get the number of domains in the colony
+Get the number of domains in the colony.